 According to the column-major ordering, all the columns of the two-dimensional array are stored in the memory contiguously.
 The memory allocation for the array seen in the preceding image is shown in column-major order as follows:

-The first column of the array is completely saved in memory, followed by the second column of the array, and so on until the last column of the array is completely recorded in memory.
+The first column of the array is completely saved in memory, then the second column, and so on until the last column of the array is completely saved in memory.

 Calculating the Base Address of a Random Element of a Two-Dimensional Array